Johnny-cloud/Phase-1-Project/README.md

 * Javascript
 * Json server
 * Json
+* Rapid API
+* Shazam API

+## Behavioral Driven Development

+When a user hovers over a song, the "like" and "Add to playlist" buttons are shown.
+When the user clicks on the "like" button, the song is added to the "My Favorites" section where a user can view it when they navigate to the section.
+When the user hovers over the song on "My Favorites" section, the "Remove" button appears.
+A user can remove the song by clicking on the button.
+When the user clicks on the "Add to playlist" button, the song is added to the "My Playlist" section where a user can view it when they navigate to the section.
+When the user hovers over the song on "My Playlist" section, the "Remove" button appears.
+A user can remove the song by clicking on the button.

 ## How to run the project

+### Option i (On Github)

+    Click on the livelink to see how the project works

+### Option ii (On your local server)

 1. Make sure you have node installed on your machine.
 2. Download the json-server using the command "npm install -g json-server".
 This will ensure the server is installed globally on the machine.